Updated list of closings, cancellations and postponements in the Fremont area

 Cedar Bluffs Public Schools – Closed for at least two weeks.

 Logan View Public Schools – Closed for at least two weeks.
 From 5-8 p.m.
-Tuesday, March 17, the elementary and high school will be open to students and parents so that students can pick up their personal items that remain at the school.
-Parents or students that are not able to visit the school at this scheduled date and time will need to contact the building office to schedule a date and time to arrange this pickup.
+Tuesday, March 17, the elementary and high school was scheduled to be open to students and parents so that students could pick up their personal items that remain at the school.
+Parents or students who are not able to visit the school at this scheduled date and time will need to contact the building office to schedule a date and time to arrange this pickup.

 North Bend Central Public Schools – Closed for at least two weeks.